 Creating photo spheres with an Android device

-- From Camera's main screen, touch the current mode icon and then the Photo Sphere icon .
+- From Camera's main screen, swipe to the right and touch Photo Sphere .

 - Hold your device vertically and close to your face level close to your body but positioned where you can both comfortably see the display and also tilt the phone to capture a full sphere.

 - To capture the scene, adjust the camera angle so the blue dot is centered inside the doughnut.
-Hold the camera steady until a single frame of the scene and stop button appears .
+Hold the camera steady until a single frame of the scene appears.

 - Stand in the same place, rotating your camera slowly following the dots throughout the entire area you want to capture.
 You don't have to hit all of the dots but the more you hit, the more accurate and detailed your photo sphere will be.